jgtavarez/js-lexical-analyzer/README.md

-# JavaScript Lexical and Syntactic Analyzer
+# JavaScript to Python Converter

-This project implements a lexical and syntactic analyzer for JavaScript code using FLEX (Fast Lexical Analyzer Generator) and BISON (Berkeley Software Distribution) with a modern web interface.
+This project implements a JavaScript to Python code converter with a modern web interface.
 It uses Node.js for the backend server and vanilla JavaScript for the frontend.

 ## Prerequisites

 - Node.js
 - npm
-- FLEX (Fast Lexical Analyzer)
-- GCC compiler
-- BISON (Berkeley Software Distribution)

 ## Installation